How to Grow Strawflowers For Your Cut Flower Garden From Seed Indoors

 Once those second sets of leaves appear, water with a gentle spray from a watering can or hose when needed, usually every 1-2 days.

-If your seedlings start to outgrow their containers before they’re ready to be planted outdoors, you’ll need to transplant them into a larger container while still growing inside.
+If your seedlings start to outgrow their containers before they’re ready to be planted outdoors, you’ll need to transplant them into a larger container while they’re still growing inside.
 It’s important to give the roots more room to grow.

 hardening off seedlings outdoors